-A star party is a gathering of amateur astronomers who set up their telescopes and observe the dynamic night sky, with students and their families invited to come and participate as well.
-It is a great way for non-astronomers to see things they don't typically take the time to ponder.
+A star party is a gathering of amateur astronomers who set up their telescopes and observe the night sky.
+It is a great way to see things that you normally can't see without a telescope and may not typically take the time to ponder.

-For a Starparty to be practical your school must be in a region where ATMOB members live reasonably close by.
+For practical reasons your school or non-profit must be in a region where ATMoB members live reasonably close by.

 When is the best time of year for a star party?

 Star parties can be held at any time of year however, here are some things to think about when choosing the date.

 - Star parties are best scheduled 3-4 evenings before or after first quarter moon, especially for youngsters and adults who have never looked through a telescope.
 During full moon, the moon is so bright that it obscures a view of other celestial objects.